Mostafa-eskander/Investment-Calculator/README.md

 ```
 npm run build
 ```
-Then upload the dist folder to Vercel.
+Then upload the build folder to Vercel.

 ---